NCAA Season 98 basketball tournaments: Venues

-For the seniors' tournament, Araneta Coliseum in Quezon City hosted the opening day, while Filoil EcoOil Centre in San Juan hosted the remainder of the elimination round.
+For the men's tournament, Araneta Coliseum in Quezon City hosted the opening day, while Filoil EcoOil Centre in San Juan hosted the remainder of the elimination round.
 Filoil EcoOil Centre hosted the semifinals, while the NCAA returned to the Araneta Coliseum for the first two games of the Finals.
 Game 3 of the Finals was held at the Ynares Center in Antipolo, Rizal.

 For the juniors' tournament, the Emilio Aguinaldo College Gym in Manila hosted the elimination round, except for the final gameday, which was held at the nearby San Andres Sports Complex, which then hosted all of the playoff games.

 Squads

 Each team can have up to 15 players on their roster, with an additional up to three players in the injured reserve list.

-The ban of foreign student-athletes first applied in Season 96 (2020) is still in effect, making all players Filipinos.
+The ban of foreign student-athletes first applied in Season 96 (2020) is still in effect, requiring all players to be Filipinos.

-Seniors' tournament
+Men's tournament

 The traditional champion vs. season host opening game on September 10 was scrapped when four Letran Knights players contracted COVID-19; replacing that match-up is season hosts EAC going up against the Arellano Chiefs; the host vs. champion game will instead be the final game of the first round.
 (Subsequent postponements have made this not the final game of the first round.)